Natural Resource Governance and Energy Transition: Policies and Practice

 The Natural Resource Governance Institute (NRGI) and NADEL-Center for Development and Cooperation at ETH Zürich will host the “Natural Resource Governance and Energy Transition: Policies and Practice” course online.

-This advanced-level multi-stakeholder course is open to exceptional leaders from government, civil society, parliaments, media, international development agencies and industry associations as well as academics, researchers and analysts from universities and think tanks.
+This advanced-level multi-stakeholder course is open to exceptional individuals from government, civil society, parliaments, media, international development agencies, and the private sector, as well as academics, researchers, and analysts.

-The course will equip participants with the knowledge and tools necessary to contribute towards better governance and oversight of natural resources.
-Specifically, participants in the course will examine the political economy of governance in resource-rich states and explore how it impacts domestic policy debates and practice.
-In light of the global imperative to transition from fossil fuels to renewable energy, these skills are paramount to leaders in natural resource governance who need to understand the impact of politics and power on policy outcomes.
+The course will equip participants with the knowledge and tools necessary to contribute towards better governance and oversight of natural resources for a better future, particularly considering the energy transition and its impact on the extractives sector.
+The advanced course will provide a platform to further analyze the political economy of governance in resource-rich states and explore how it impacts domestic policy debates and practice.
+In light of the global imperative of a transition from fossil fuels to renewable energy, these skills are paramount to leaders in natural resource governance who need to manage the challenges that come with it and understand the impact of politics and power on policy outcomes.

 For detailed information on mandatory live sessions and self-study phases, refer to the course brochure.

 Course fee: CHF 1500

 A limited number of scholarshipscovering either the full course fees or 50% of the course fees are available on a competitive basis for members of government, civil society, parliaments, and the media from selected resource-rich countries: Colombia, Democratic Republic of Congo, Ghana, Guinea, Mexico, Mongolia, Nigeria, Peru, Senegal, Tanzania, Tunisia, and Uganda.
 Women and gender diverse candidates are particularly encouraged to apply.
 A restricted number of exceptions from this list may be made for outstanding applicants from other countries.

 For detailed information on the application process and dates, refer to the course brochure.

 The political economy of natural resource extraction